treeverse/lakeFS/design/open/lakefs-on-kv-testing-plan.md

 ### Performance
 * **A benchmark for the migration process itself:**
+  * An `Esti` system test for system-wide migration from Table DB to KV.
+This tests should be a WIP and will support a growing set of data to be migrated, as KV support is growing
   * How do we load the DB with data to migrate for benchmarking?
   * Ideally, run on several data sizes (tens / thousands / millions branches & commits, various numbers of users, etc.) to get sense of how scaling will affect
   * What is the expected/acceptable outcome?